 How to Close a Savings Account in Six Steps

-Closing a savings account is generally fairly simple, but the more organized you are, the less of a hassle it will be.
+Closing a savings account is generally fairly simple, but the more organized you are, the easier it will be.
 Here’s what you need to do.

 Step 1: Decide Where You Want to Keep Your Money

 Before you end one banking relationship, it’s good to have another place lined up to stash your money.
-This may mean a new account with a new financial outfit, or a different savings product at your existing financial institution.
+This may mean a new account with a new bank, or a different type of account at your existing financial institution.

 Your monetary goals can help guide you in this decision.
-For example, different types of accounts earn different interest rates and charge different fees for various types and frequencies of transactions.
+For example, different types of accounts earn different interest rates and charge different fees for various transactions.
 You may be able to increase your returns and reduce the cost of banking if you take time to evaluate the accounts and what they’re offering.
 For instance, a high-yield savings account with a higher annual percentage yield (APY) could pay considerably more than a standard savings account.

 Step 2: Update Any Automated Transactions

-Though automatic bill payments are more commonly made from checking accounts, you may have some automated transactions, such as payroll deposits, that flow through your savings account each month.
+Though automatic bill payments are more commonly made from checking accounts, you may have some automated savings transactions, such as payroll deposits, that flow through your savings account each month.
 Be sure to switch them over to your new account.

-If you have any pre authorized debits, you’ll want to update those as well, as a failed automated payment or negative account balance may trigger various penalties.
+If you have any pre-authorized debits, you’ll want to update those as well.
+A failed automated payment or negative account balance could trigger penalties.

 The best way to ensure you don’t forget to make any updates is to review several months’ worth of bank statements.
 (Because some deposits, such as income tax refunds, may occur on an annual basis, you may even want to review a full year of account records.)

-Because it can take some time for automatic payment processing information to update, you’ll want to ensure that the new deposits have been successfully set up before you close your old account.
+Since it can take some time for automatic payment processing information to update, wait until the new deposits are successfully set up before you close your old account.